Save yourself Time, Hassles and Lots of Money on your Home Remodel

 Also keep in mind that any contractor worth his salt has a line of credit with his building material supplier.
 Thus, realize he/she is not upfront footing the cost of obtaining the building materials.

-Follow these 10 steps when hiring a home remodeling contractor and you will dramatically improve your chances of having a successful outcome.
+Follow these top 10 things to do before hiring a contractor when hiring a home remodeling contractor and you will dramatically improve your chances of having a successful outcome.

 For more help on building a home addition, see HomeAdditionPlus.com’s Home Addition Bid Sheets.
 Our Home Addition Bid Sheets provide you with the knowledge and information on how to plan a home addition project, and what to look for when hiring contractors.
 They also include detailed cost breakdown tables and spreadsheets for estimating your own new home addition building costs.